-Substance use/abuse adversely affects cognitive, sensory, affective and psychomotor behaviors which can be life threatening to self and others.
+Substance use/abuse adversely affects cognitive, sensory, affective, and psychomotor behaviors which can be life threatening to self and others.
 Students may be asked by the PTA Program, Northwest Florida State College, or the affiliating clinical agency to submit to individual, group, and/or random drug screening at any time.
 The College reserves the right to determine the agency to conduct the drug screening.

 Students will be asked to submit to drug screening as a component of the admission or readmission procedure, and as required for clinical rotations at various health care facilities or community agencies.
 Dilute negative results require rescreening.
+If the initial screen is returned as dilute negative, the student is given an opportunity to rescreen via the urine test.
+If the second sample is returned as dilute negative, the student will be required to complete a blood test.
 Students are responsible for drug screening costs for individual screening required for initial admission, dilute negative results, random screenings, or for readmission.
-Refusal to comply with requested screening within the time frame directed (usually 12-24 hours) will result in dismissal from the PT Program.
+Refusal to comply with requested screening within the time frame directed (usually 12-24 hours) will result in dismissal from the PTA Program.
+If a student is asked to complete a random screening and the sample is returned as dilute negative, they have a choice to retake the urine screening or take a blood test.
+If they select urine screening and that sample is also returned as dilute negative, they will not be given another opportunity to retest.